svigerske/mp/doc/source/drivers.rst

 which is in turn reformulated for
 MIP or passed to the solver natively (e.g., Gurobi: `GRBaddgenconstrMax`).

-A recent extension to MP allows passing expression trees to solvers, see :ref:`supported-constraints`.
+A late-2024 extension to MP allows passing expression trees to solvers, see :ref:`supported-constraints`.

-There are several implementations, see :ref:`modeling-overview`.
+The implemented drivers are listed in :ref:`modeling-overview`.
-See also the :ref:`modeling-guide`.

 .. _expression-solvers: